-- LORDEAR’s shower arm is made out of solid brass (instead of stainless steel).
+- SARLAI’s shower arm is made out of solid brass (instead of stainless steel).

-- It has a chrome finish (instead of brushed nickel)
+- It has a chrome finish (instead of a brushed nickel)

-Of course, it is better to have a stainless steel and brushed nickel (that’s why Purelux shower arm is the #1 pick) but LORDEAR is a somewhat cheaper – even up to 20%.
+Of course, it is better to have stainless steel and brushed nickel (that’s why Purelux shower arm is the #1 pick) but SARLAI is somewhat cheaper – even up to 20%.

-Other than that, the LORDEAR is a solid choice regardless of if you’re choosing one of their dual showerheads or their best straight shower arm.
+Other than that, the SARLAI is a solid choice regardless of if you’re choosing one of their dual showerheads or their best straight shower arm.

 - Best budget straight shower arm

 - Long 16” reach – perfect for rainfall showerheads